DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Creating Tome Questions.md

 5. For each possible answer, change the `Answer Text` field to the updated answer text.
 ![](<../../../_Meta/Attachments/Pasted image 20250822052634.png>)
 6. Don't worry about editing any of the other values here.
 Things need to be rebalanced anyway, so those values will change.

+lmk if anything blows up or is confusing.
+I can help you out with it.